rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

 This boilerplate was created to gain a better understanding of JWT and to add scalability and flexibility for small to medium-sized projects.
 I currently use this as my go-to boilerplate for full-stack Node/Express.js projects.
 Please understand that this was made with a pure focus on functionality and features, not the UI.
 So, please bear with the UI.

+### Note!

+Feel free to remove any tools like MUI, MySQL2 as the app structure is flexible.

 ## Features:

 1. CRUD-ready, decoupled React and Node/Express app